The abandoned palaces of Europe will take your breath away

 Cambusnethan House, North Lanarkshire, UK

-During the 1970s, the castle was used as a hotel that hosted mock medieval banquets, but in 1985 it was seriously damaged by a fire and is now registered as at risk by the Scottish Civic Trust.
+During the 1970s, the castle was used as a hotel that hosted mock medieval banquets, but in 1985 it was seriously damaged by a fire and is now registered as 'A Building at Risk' by the Scottish Civic Trust.

 Once surrounded by perfectly kept gardens, it's now been taken over by nature, with foliage growing through the roofless skeleton of the building.